sin4ch/sin4ch/README.md

 - 🔥 I'm also interested in agentic AI, Python and FastAPI

-- 🧑‍🤝‍🧑 I'm a huge community person and am very active in the AWS Nigerian, & global, community.

 - ✍🏽 I write on <a href="https://medium.com/@sin4ch">Medium</a>, <a href="https://dev.to/sin4ch1">Dev.to</a>, <a href="https://everythingdevops.com/author/sin4ch">Everything DevOps</a> and <a href="https://community.aws/@sin4ch">community.aws</a>